PushPressureTM/cannabis-safety-and-regulations-act-of-2024/README.md

-This Cannabis bill is offered freely to the public to make use of.
+This Cannabis decriminalization and optimization of industry bill is offered freely to the public to make use of.

 I suggest doing the following things:
 ------------------------------------------